jacob-meacham/serverless-plugin-git-variables/README.md

 The tags (`${git:tags}`) is used to get info about which git tags (separated by ::) are pointing to current commit and if none it will show commit ID as fallback.

 # Version History
+* 5.2.0
+  - Support for Serverless v2/v3.
+Switch to github actions
 * 5.1.0
   - Add messageSubject/messageBody (Thanks @vhenzl)
 * 5.0.1